PraneetDixit/Good-Reads/README.md

 ## Features implemented

  - Data fetching from external js file
- - State management with `useState` and local data retention with `localStorage`for managing cart items
+ - State management with `useState` and `useContext`, and local data retention with `localStorage`for managing cart items
  - Responsive design
+ - Routing with `react-router-dom`
+ - Dedicated cart management page with quantity management and subtotal indication

 ## Future plans

- - Functional cart page for managing cart items and quantity
- - Option for checkout with price breakdown based on product and quantity
+ - Indicating total billing amount and checkout option on cart page